Flat Extra Fees for Life Insurance: What Are They & How Do They Work in 2024 + YouTube Video

 Flat extra fees can be removed at a later date with some of the companies.
 However, this could only happen if the high-risk exposure for which the flat extra was first initiated has been eliminated.

-An example of this would no longer be working in a dangerous occupation or no longer participating in a dangerous sport or hobby.
-Some companies would allow you to be considered for removal of the charge, but they would not just take your word over the telephone.
+An example of this would be no longer working in a dangerous occupation or no longer participating in a dangerous sport or hobby.
+Some companies would allow you to be considered for removal of the charge, but they would not just take your word over the phone.

 You will have to complete another application and then re-submit it.
 The bottom line is it can normally be done.